In this article...

-In fact, last year Vietnam recorded nearly US$700 billion in two-way trade.
-This was a slight decline over 2022, but a huge jump from the US$500 billion the country clocked in 2019.
+In fact, last year Vietnam recorded more than US$785 billion in two-way trade.
+This was a big jump over 2023 (around US$700 billion), and an even bigger jump from the US$500 billion the country clocked in 2019.
 Furthermore, this looks set to climb further in the near future with a number of large-scale manufacturing projects under construction.

 As a result, alongside this boom in manufacturing, a huge network of depots, seaports, airports, and warehouses has developed to get all of those manufactured goods to where they need to be.
 Not to mention the trucks, planes, and cargo ships connecting them together.
 That said, navigating this complex network can be tricky.
 With this in mind, this article runs through getting goods into and around Vietnam as well as goods storage and last-mile delivery.